nikhil-thampi/Copilot_breakout_session2/README.md

 2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques and create a unit test plan for the new features.

 ## Exercise 2
-1. Translate the codebase in exercise2.cpp to C#, generate unit test cases for the code and corresponding documentation.
+1. Understand the COBOL file in exercise2.cbl and identify the underlying logic of the program.
+Translate the codebase in exercise2.cbl to C#, generate unit test cases for the code and corresponding documentation (including README markdown file).

 ### Exercise 3